 You can authenticate your requests to this endpoint using OAuth 2.0 Bearer Token, and the Bearer Token must come from an App that is within a Project that has Academic Research access.
 Since you cannot make a request on behalf of other users (OAuth 1.0a User Context or OAuth 2.0 Authorization Code with PKCE) with this endpoint, you will not be able to pull private metrics.

 This endpoint can deliver up to 500 Tweets per request in reverse-chronological order, and pagination tokens are provided for paging through large sets of matching Tweets.

-Since this endpoint is only available to the Academic Research product track, you have access to the full set of search operators and can make queries up to 1024 characters long.
+Since this endpoint is only available to those that have been approved for Academic Research access, you have access to the full set of search operators and can make queries up to 1024 characters long.